Xomeyphen/Homework_Bank_Interest/README.md

 Input Validation: Do not accept a negative value for the number of checks written.
 If a negative value is given for the beginning balance, display an urgent message indicating the account is overdrawn.

 Add comments and version control.

+(Yes i know the math is messed up idk what i did.)